 The Florida Everglades is a unique fishery and place to explore.
 A wide range of not only fish but wildlife makes it something to experience.
 As you travel down the long-stretches of canal systems, you can find some of the best fishing this state has to offer.
 Even though this place is filled with largemouth bass, peacock bass, and a lot more feisty species, you can cast for days without getting a bite.

 When looking to go out fishing here in the Everglades, a local expert is essential.
-Structure and areas of this canal system are way more productive than others.
-Spending numbers of hours, days and years fishing this location has allowed our experts to dial in on the action.
+Structures and areas of this canal system are way more productive than others.
+Spending numbers of hours, days, and years fishing this location has allowed our experts to dial in on the action.
 Whether you want to throw artificial or live bait, they can show you a fantastic time here in South Florida.